TimeWarpEngineering/timewarp-state/Documentation/Overview.md

 * `IStreamPipelineBehavior`

 You can add functionality to the pipeline by implementing and registering one of these interfaces.
-See the [timewarp-architecture `EventStreamBehavior`](https://github.com/TimeWarpEngineering/timewarp-architecture/blob/master/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Source/ContainerApps/Web/Web.Spa/Features/EventStream/Pipeline/EventStreamBehavior.cs) for an example.
+See the [timewarp-architecture `EventStreamBehavior`](https://github.com/TimeWarpEngineering/blazor-state/blob/9e316ecaa00f21383caf4d120ad95d968b3e9dd6/Tests/Test.App/Test.App.Client/Features/EventStream/Pipeline/EventStreamBehavior.cs) for an example.

 ### Behaviors/Middleware

-Blazor-State ships with the following default middleware.
+TimeWarp.State ships with the following default middleware.

 #### CloneStateBehavior